 A gift of $250 will support our next mobile clinic visit.
 Donate today.

-With the help of our Directly Observed Therapy (DOT) community health workers, patients with tuberculosis and leprosy recieve comprehensive care to ensure proper drug administration.
+With the help of our Directly Observed Therapy Shortcourse (DOTS) community health workers, patients with tuberculosis and leprosy recieve comprehensive care to ensure proper drug administration.
 Due to the difficulty of treating these diseases, DOTS workers travel to patients’ homes each day to check on patients and administer drugs to ensure adherence to the program.
 The DOTS program is run by Ibu Hamisah and is currently responsible for almost 100 patients.
 The program has been very successful, with a dropout rate of only 1.6% in 2013.